-If you're tired of working indoors all day, perhaps you should consider a job where you spend the majority of your time in the great outdoors.
+If you're tired of working indoors all day and are dreaming of being out in the world, perhaps you should consider a job where you spend the majority of your time in the great outdoors.

 From physically demanding roles to those that simply let you enjoy fresh air while you work, outdoor jobs span a wide range of industries and skill levels.
 Many of these roles don't require formal education, offering a great opportunity to start building wealth while embracing a more active lifestyle.